To Be Young, Gifted and Black: Background

 "To Be Young, Gifted and Black" was written in memory of Simone's late friend Lorraine Hansberry, author of the play A Raisin in the Sun, who had died in 1965 aged 34.

+Legacy

+"To Be Young, Gifted and Black" is widely regarded as one of Simone's best songs.
+In 2022, American Songwriter ranked the song number five on their list of the 10 greatest Nina Simone songs, and in 2023, The Guardian ranked the song number three on their list of the 20 greatest Nina Simone songs.

 Cover versions

 Notable cover versions of the song were recorded by: